-One can observe both hypergraph model or multiple graph matching paradigm try to improve the affinity model either via lifting the affinity order or imposing additional consistency regularization.
-As shown in the following, another possibly more effective way is adopting learning to find more adaptive affinity model parameters, or further improving the model capacity by adopting neural networks.
+Note both hypergraph or multiple graph matching paradigms try to improve the affinity model either by lifting the affinity order or imposing additional consistency regularization.
+As shown in the following, another possibly more effective and efficient way is adopting learning to find more adaptive affinity model parameters, or further improving the solver with deep neural networks.